 Gray over orange cloth and powered by a 425cc flat-twin paired with a four-speed manual transaxle.
 Equipment includes a burgundy soft top, electric windshield wipers, removable bench seats, a centrifugal clutch, and both electric and manual-crank starters.

-Powered by a 425cc air-cooled opposed-twin motor friving the front wheels through a 4-speed manual transmission and Trafficlutch – a centrifugal clutch that allows the driver to come to a stop while leaving the transmission in gear.
+The 425cc air-cooled opposed-twin motor drices the front wheels through a 4-speed manual transmission and Trafficlutch – a centrifugal clutch that allows the driver to come to a stop while leaving the transmission in gear.
 When time you go, simply pull-away by pressing on the accelerator and the centrifugal clutch engages and away you go.
 Shifting into higher gears is done with the conventional floor-mounted clutch pedal.

 2CV are known to be durable and easily serviced.
-With about 12hp on-tap (when new) I’ll get you up to around 80km/h.
-You’ll get there in style …at a leisurely pace.
+With about 12hp on-tap – It’s able to comfortably cruise at 50MPH – good for leisurely tours on secondary roads.